yashawal/Einstein-general-relativity-demonstration/README.md

 Time passage on Earth vs a satellite near a massive object.
 Why GPS satellites need to account for relativistic effects.

-## Educational Context

-For educational purposes only to help students and enthusiasts grasp General Relativity concepts.
+## Educational ContextFor educational purposes only to help students and enthusiasts grasp General Relativity concepts.
 Simulations use simplified models to capture the essence of relativistic effects.

 ## Contribute